immunant/IA2-Phase2/README.md

 $ /path/to/header-rewriter /path/to/wrapper_output_file.c /path/to/source_1.h /path/to/source_2.h -- -I/usr/lib/clang/A.B.C/include
 ```

-If the library being wrapped defined a trusted compartment pass in the `--compartment-key=n` option before the `--`.
+If the library being wrapped defined a trusted compartment pass in the `--compartment-pkey=n` option before the `--`.

 The wrapper library can then be compiled with (assuming the original library is liboriginal.so):
 ```